 - It is successful because people say yes to their message.

-- First Paul and Barnabus went out and made converts.
-Retracing their steps, they strengthened the faith of the new churches and left elders in charge.
+- First Paul and Barnabus went out from place to place and made converts.
+Retracing their steps, they then strengthened the faith of the new churches and left elders in charge.

 Ps 145:8-9, 10-11, 12-13